 Yes, siblings of Portuguese citizens can apply for citizenship by descent if they meet the eligibility criteria.
 Each sibling must submit a separate citizenship application, which may be processed at the same Portuguese consulate.

-Can I apply for Portugal citizenship by descent if my ancestor was naturalized in another country?
+Can I apply for Portuguese citizenship by descent if my ancestor was naturalized in another country?

 Yes, but if your ancestor renounced their Portuguese nationality when naturalizing in another country, it could complicate the process.